irmen/prog8/docs/source/programming.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Floats are stored in the 5-byte 'MFLPT' format that is used on CBM machines, and also most float operations are specific to the Commodore-64.
+Floats are stored in the 5-byte 'MFLPT' format that is used on CBM machines, and currently all floating point operations are specific to the Commodore-64.
 This is because routines in the C-64 BASIC and KERNAL ROMs are used for that.
-So floating point operations will only work if the C-64 BASIC ROM (and KERNAL ROM) are banked in (and your code imports the ``c64lib.p8``)
+So floating point operations will only work if the C-64 BASIC ROM (and KERNAL ROM) are banked in.

+Also your code needs to import the ``c64flt`` library to enable floating point support in the compiler, and to gain access to the floating point routines.
+(this library contains the directive to enable floating points, you don't have to worry about this yourself)

 The largest 5-byte MFLPT float that can be stored is: **1.7014118345e+38**   (negative: **-1.7014118345e+38**)